01TeardownHow it works

 Better review before handoff.

-The method makes the final owner check source use, file changes, commands, test results, risks, and next steps before calling the work complete.
+The method makes the final owner check source use, file changes, commands, and test results.
+It also names risks and next steps before calling the work complete.

 How AI was limited